okaxel/udacityProjectNavigation/README.md

 As the name might suggest, Rainbow is a mixed kind of network.
 It is actually a DQN based off-policy deep reinforcement learning algorithm with several improvements.
 Currently, it is the state-of-the-art algorithm mostly used on ATARI games but it definitely worths a try.

 ### 4.3.
-Visual aproach
+Visual approach

-The source repository itself cntains a notebook with the beginning code of implementing a visual aproach for this problem.
-I'm sure it also worths a try since visual aproaches are more robust ways if we think about it from a more general perspective.
+The source repository itself cntains a notebook with the beginning code of implementing a visual approach for this problem.
+I'm sure it also worths a try since visual approaches are more robust ways if we think about it from a more general perspective.